AdelAskri/flash-chat-flutter/README.md

 ![App Brewery Banner](https://github.com/londonappbrewery/Images/blob/master/AppBreweryBanner.png)

 ## Disclaimer
-I do not own the initial idea of the project all the starting project belong to https://www.londonappbrewery.com/ and i m using this for learning purposes only
+I do not own the initial idea of the project all the starting project belong to https://www.londonappbrewery.com/ and i m using it for learning purposes only
 # Flash Chat ⚡️

 ## Our Goal